(Last updated March 2019)

-From time to time, the Group may also provide your personal information to carefully selected third parties for the purpose of them providing you with information regarding products and services specific to your needs, and to help the Group conduct product enhancement activities.
+From time to time, the Group may also provide your personal information to carefully selected third parties for the purpose of them providing you with information regarding products and services specific to your needs (in which case they will use youre personal information in accordance with their own privacy policies), and to help the Group conduct product enhancement activities.

-If you do not wish to receive direct marketing information from members of the Group or third parties (as applicable) as outlined in this section, please let us know by using the unsubscribe function in the communication you receive, or alternatively by contacting email@example.com(or if you are in Western Australia: firstname.lastname@example.org.)
+If you receive a direct marketing communication from a member of the Group and wish to unsubscribe, you may use the unsubscribe function in the communication you receive, or alternatively by contacting firstname.lastname@example.org.
 We will take prompt steps to ensure that you do not receive any such direct marketing information in future.

 The Group's objective is to ensure that all personal information collected by the Group is accurate, complete and up-to-date.
 To assist the Group in achieving its objective, please contact the Privacy Officer if any of your details change.
-Further, if you believe that the information the Group holds is not accurate, complete or up-to-date, please contact the Privacy Officer on email@example.com (or if you are in Western Australia, firstname.lastname@example.org) in order to have the information corrected.
+Further, if you believe that the information the Group holds is not accurate, complete or up-to-date, please contact the Privacy Officer on email@example.com in order to have the information corrected.